Ayumi-Smith/appointments-etl-pipeline/README.md

      - Process each file, writing transformed data to SQLite

 6) Inspect outputs
    - SQLite files are written under ./data on your host (mounted into the container).
    - You can explore the DB with any SQLite browser.

-7) Stop Airflow
+7) Stop Docker and Airflow
    - `docker compose down`

 ## Alternative option to run locally